kubernetes/dns/README.md

    Status for build jobs can be checked at - https://k8s-testgrid.appspot.com/sig-network-dns#dns-push-images
 5. Promote the images to `gcr.io/k8s-artifacts-prod` using the process described in [this](https://github.com/kubernetes/k8s.io/tree/main/k8s.gcr.io#image-promoter) link.
-   The image SHAs should be added to `images/k8s-staging-dns/images.yaml`.
+   The image SHAs should be added to [`images/k8s-staging-dns/images.yaml`](https://github.com/kubernetes/k8s.io/blob/main/k8s.gcr.io/images/k8s-staging-dns/images.yaml).
-6. Submit a PR for the kubernetes/kubernetes repository to switch to the new version of the containers.
+   The SHAs can be obtained by running the command `python parse-image-sha.py <TAG>` This will return the SHAs for kube-dns as well as node-cache images.
+Node-cache images are always promoted, kube-dns images are promoted if there is a change to kubedns/vulnerability fix.
-7. Images will be available in the repo k8s.gcr.io/dns/.
+6. Images will be available in the repo k8s.gcr.io/dns/.
 The node-cache image with tag 1.15.14 can be found at k8s.gcr.io/dns/k8s-dns-node-cache:1.15.14.
 Older versions are at k8s.gcr.io/k8s-dns-node-cache:<TAG>
+7. Submit a PR for the kubernetes/kubernetes repository to switch to the new version of the containers.
+Example - https://github.com/kubernetes/kubernetes/pull/106189